-The Custom Driver feature allows you to create scripts that can be used on IP-connected devices to retrieve additional data and execute actions on them.
+The Custom Integration feature allows you to create drivers that can be used on IP-connected devices to retrieve additional data and execute actions on them.

 Supported network protocols: